tillnagel/unfolding/tutorials/interactions-simple.md

 For simple animations between different zoom levels simply switch on map tweening.

 	map.setTweening(true);

-Note: This is only working for panning, and not for zooming at the moment!
-See [Issue 5](https://github.com/tillnagel/unfolding/issues/5) for updates.
+This works for pan and zoom, both for user interactions as well as for programmatic map manipulations.

 (More to come soon.)